 The USC Library has research databases which you can search for the publications by an author, to see if they are well published and cited (Scopus & Web of Science).
 This example is from Scopus:

-Abstract and citation database of peer-reviewed literature on fields of science, technology, medicine, social sciences and arts and humanities.
-Includes books, journals and research tools.
+The largest multidisciplinary abstract and citation database of peer-reviewed literature, books, journals, online tools, bibliographic databases and newsletters relevant to science, technology, medicine, social sciences and arts and humanities.
 Provides tools to track, analyse and visualise research.

-Collection of full text and citation index databases on information gathered from scholarly journals, books, book series, reports and conferences.
+Multidisciplinary collection of full text and citation index databases including scholarly journals, books, book series, reports and conferences.
 Provides Citation Indexes such as Emerging Sources Citation Index (ESCI), Science Citation Index (SCI), Social Science Citation Index (SSCI) and Chemical Indexes.